Yeh Shih-tao

-Yeh Shih-tao (葉石濤 (Yè Shítāo, Yeh Shih-t'ao, Ia̍p Se̍k-tô͘); 1925 – 11 December 2008) was a pioneering Taiwanese writer and historian, who specialized in the literary history of Taiwan and the lives of ordinary Taiwanese people.
-He was considered a seminal figure in Taiwanese literary criticism.
+Yeh Shih-tao (葉石濤 (Yè Shítāo, Yeh Shih-t'ao, Ia̍p Se̍k-tô͘); 1925 – 11 December 2008) was a pioneering Taiwanese writer and historian spanning both the Japanese rule and post-war periods, who specialized in the literary history of Taiwan and the lives of ordinary Taiwanese people.
+His primary focus was on novels and critiques, supplemented by essays and translations, and was considered a seminal figure in Taiwanese literary criticism.

+Biography

 Yeh Shih-tao was born in Tainan, Taiwan, in 1925 at a time when Taiwan was under Japanese rule.
 His early writings were in Japanese, but he switched to Chinese after the Nationalists under Chiang Kai-shek gained control of Taiwan following the end of World War II.
 He wrote three novels while attending high school, one of which, titled A Letter from Lin (林君來的信), was published in April 1943 as Yeh's debut work.
 He was arrested by the Chiang Kai-shek regime in 1951 and imprisoned for three years for allegedly harboring "communist agents."
 After his release from prison, Yeh became a schoolteacher.
 In 1965, Yen published Youth (青春), which he described as his first serious work since the war ended.

+Yeh later served as an adviser of the Teacher Human Rights Advocate Committee in Kaohsiung, and was appointed a national policy adviser to the Chen Shui-bian government.
+Yeh Shih-tao died of intestinal cancer in Kaohsiung, on 11 December 2008, at the age of 83.
+He had been continuously hospitalized since February 2008.
+Yeh was survived by his wife and two sons.